bytebase/bytebase.com-old/content/docs/en/features/vcs-integration/enable-version-control-workflow.md

 <hint-block type="info">

-For GitLab, you can specify wildcards, such as "**feature**" to match branches starting with "feature/"
+For GitLab, you can specify wildcards, such as "**feature/***" to match branches starting with "feature/".

 </hint-block>